Best Low-Fee Crypto Cards (April 2026)

 Common Crypto Card Fees To Avoid

-• Inactivity fees on abandoned balances
+• Inactivity fees on balances left in a dormant card account

 FAQ

 Yes.
 A card can be competitive on domestic purchases and still become expensive once foreign transaction fees, weaker FX rates, weekend pricing, or ATM charges apply.
+Nexo charges 0% FX on weekdays but applies a markup on weekends.
+Always check the cross-border terms separately from the domestic fee structure.

-Are free crypto virtual cards actually free?
+Are free crypto virtual cards actually free to use?

 Does spending with a crypto card create a taxable event?